 The Seven Most Important Aspects When Planning for a Web Video Production

 Back in college a computer science professor at American International College in Springfield, Massachusetts, introduced me to the phrase “The 7 Ps of project planning”.
-He explained that the 7 Ps stood for “Prior Proper Planning Prevents Piss Poor Performance”.
-I apologize for the mild expletive, however, the humor in this adage made me remember his advice.
+He explained that the 7 Ps stood for “Prior Proper Planning Prevents Pretty Poor Performance”.
 I keep the 7 Ps in mind whenever I plan a video project with our video production team.

 Therefore, I like to outline the seven most important aspects we employ when planning for a web video production for our clients.
 We found the following guidelines work well for small and mid-sized companies and organizations.